smarthomeNG/plugins/dblog/README.md

 identified by item id and time.
 See `insertLog()` method for the details of the parameters.

+### dblog.readLog(item, time, cur = None)
+This method will read existing log data for given item and time.

 ### dblog.deleteLog(id, time = None, time_start = None, time_end = None, changed = None, changed_start = None, changed_end = None, cur = None)
 This method will delete the given items identified by the given parameters.
 If you omit the parameters it will completely ignored.